CS601-F21/project-2-caracao718/README.md

 	public void publish(T item);

 	/**
 	 * Called once by each subscriber.
-Subscriber will be
+Framework.Subscriber will be
 	 * registered and receive notification of all future
 	 * published items.
 	 *
 	 * @param subscriber
 	 */
-	public void subscribe(Subscriber<T> subscriber);
+	public void subscribe(Framework.Subscriber<T> subscriber);

 	/**
 	 * Indicates this broker should stop accepting new